Arts and crafts

 For best results, batik dye should be cold dye.
 This is because hot water is likely to cause the hardened wax to melt in the dye bath.

-• I know from personal experience that this is true.
-When I used hot dye for my projects, some of the wax ended up floating around in the dye bath instead of staying on the fabric.
-Fortunately, enough wax stuck to the cloth that my projects turned out all right anyway.
-Nevertheless, I recommend using cold dye.
+• Learn from my mistakes (and experiences), when I used hot dye for my projects, some of the wax ended up floating in the dye bath instead of staying on the fabric.
+Fortunately, enough wax stuck to the cloth that my project turned out all right.
+We definitely recommend using cold dye.

 Removing wax from batik